rmdelossantos/anytime/README.md

 ## Applicant Notes
 - I added validation to email format and password requirements
+- I raised an exception if the user tries to clock in without the previous clock_entry not clocked_out
 - I raised an exception if the user tries to clock out without a clock entry for the day
 - Wanted to add design a frontend, I overthought a Figma design.
 Will just continue in another branch, some other time.